Powerful derecho leaves path of devastation across Midwest

 Farmers reported that some grain bins were destroyed and fields were flattened, but the extent of damage to Iowa’s agriculture industry wasn’t immediately clear.

-MidAmerican spokeswoman Tina Hoffman said downed trees are making it difficult in some locations for workers to get to the power lines.
-In some cases power line poles were snapped off.
+MidAmerican spokeswoman Tina Hoffman said downed trees made it difficult in some locations for workers to get to power lines.
+In some cases, power line poles were snapped off.

-Cedar Rapids, Iowa, has “both significant and widespread damage throughout the city,” said public safety spokesman Greg Buelow.
+Cedar Rapids, Iowa, had “both significant and widespread damage throughout the city,” said public safety spokesman Greg Buelow.
+Tens of thousands of people in the metro area were without power.

 “We have damage to homes and businesses, including siding and roofs damaged,” he said.
 “Trees and power lines are down throughout the entire city.”

-“Right now, it’s making a beeline for Chicago,” Marsh said Monday.
-“Whether or not it will hold its intensity as it reaches Chicago remains to be seen.”

-But the environmental conditions between the storm and Chicago are the type that won’t likely diminish the storm, Marsh said.
-It will likely dissipate over central or eastern Indiana, he said.

-What happened is unstable super moist air has parked over the northern plains for days on end and it finally ramped up Monday morning into a derecho.
+What happened Monday morning was the result of unstable, super moist air that had parked for days over the northern plains and finally ramped up into a derecho.

 “They are basically self-sustaining amoebas of thunderstorms,” Gensini said.
 “Once they get going like they did across Iowa, it’s really hard to stop these suckers.”